yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-vpc-intro.md

   ![VPCs peering with the same application VPC can't overlap](/images/yb-cloud/managed-vpc-overlap-cidr.png)

-  YugabyteDB Managed warns you when you enter an overlapping range.
+  YugabyteDB Aeon warns you when you enter an overlapping range.
 - Addresses can't overlap with the CIDR of the application VPC you intend to peer with.

   ![VPC CIDR can't overlap application CIDR](/images/yb-cloud/managed-vpc-overlap-app.png)

-YugabyteDB Managed reserves the following ranges for internal operations.
+YugabyteDB Aeon reserves the following ranges for internal operations.

 | Provider | Range |
 | :--- | :--- |